List of golfers with most European Tour wins: Detailed criteria

 There are additional players who won eight or more tournaments on the pre-tour European circuit and the European Tour in the period straddling 1972 who are not included on the list.

 Many of the players on the list have won many events on other tours and unofficial events.
 The numbers in the "Majors" column are the total number of major championships the player won in his career whether or not he was a member of the European Tour at the time.

 Players under 50 years of age are shown in bold.
 At age 50, golfers become eligible for the major senior tours, most notably the European Senior Tour and the U.S.-based PGA Tour Champions, competing for substantial prize money against other golfers in that age group.
 Only Miguel Ángel Jiménez and Phil Mickelson have ever won a European Tour event after turning 50, and only three golfers of that age have won on the PGA Tour since 1975.

+List

 Players with the same number of wins are listed alphabetically.
-This list is up to date through 19 October 2025.
+This list is up to date through 27 September 2026.
 (Note: Based on referenced table with incremental updates.)